-Although all of their templates are responsive and mobile-friendly, the page speed tests don't look great and are almost unusable on mobile devices.
+Although all of their templates are responsive and mobile-friendly, the page speed tests don't look great and can be slow on mobile devices.

 It is important to note that all of their servers are located in the US, which might cause delays if you are primarily serving customers from other regions.

 The speed of WordPress depends on the web host you choose.
-Before choosing a WordPress host, be sure to look at our uptime and speed analysis.
+Before choosing a WordPress host, be sure to look at uptime and speed analysis.

 After that, you can adjust your template to make it more quick and responsive, either manually or by utilizing those incredibly helpful plugins that allow you to optimize image size and take advantage of browser caching.

-Backups: what if things go wrong?
+Backups: What if things go wrong?

 If you're going to experiment with your site, it's always a plus to have the backup option.
 For instance, altering fonts, styling, or other design components.

 Despite the fact that neither Squarespace nor WordPress have an integrated backup solution, one platform stands out.

-Contrarily, Squarespace is a little more challenging in this regard.
+Squarespace is a little more challenging in this regard.
 Your blog posts can be preserved as an XML file.
 You can import this once more to your Squarespace website.